 Register for Rescue Diver Online – PADI’s eLearning option – to start now.
 You progress through five knowledge development sections using a web-based system that lets you learn at your own pace through an easy-to-use, interactive program.
 You also have access to an online version of the Rescue Diver Manual for reference during and after the course.

-If you prefer, you can choose to study with the Rescue Diver Manual and watch the Rescue Diver Video (a book and DVD package).
+If you prefer, you can choose to study with the Rescue Diver Manual.
 Stop in Tarpoon Lagoon Dive Center to enroll in the course, get your materials and start learning.
 Your PADI Instructor will meet with you to schedule knowledge review sessions along with your rescue exercises and scenarios.

 What you will learn: